 Check our Bangkok Itinerary for the complete breakdown of expenses.

 These destinations have been collated from various travel websites according to our interest.

-This was the house of the American businessman who have contributed largely to Thailand’s silk industry.
+This was the house of the American businessman who has contributed largely to Thailand’s silk industry.
 His house has been a museum for all of his Asian art and structure collections, as well.
 He designed the entire compound himself mixing Asian and Western influences.

 Silk-spooling demo by this gent

 Found inside the Bangkok Arts and Culture Center is this beautifully-styled, happiness-inducing cafe.
 After about an hour of art sighting, a dose of caffeine will pump you right back into the touring game.

 Bangkok is not shy of temples as are other Asian countries.
 We suggest you choose your top 3 so you don’t feel temple fatigue.
 We only visited the first 3 temples from the list and it was enough for us to get a feel of their religious and cultural practices as well as their design sensibilities.